panthistle/popmesh/README.md

 ### Download and Installation

 To download 'Pop Mesh':
-- Click on the green 'Code' button above and select the 'Download ZIP' option.
+- Click on the green 'Code' button above and select the 'Download ZIP' option
-- Save the 'popmesh-main.zip' file to your hard drive.
+- Save the 'popmesh-main.zip' file to your hard drive

 To install the addon in Blender:
-- Extract the 'popmesh-main.zip' archive.
+- Extract the 'popmesh-main.zip' archive
-- There will be three files inside the the extracted folder: ''
+- There will be three files inside the the extracted folder: 'LICENSE', 'PTDBLNPOPM.zip' and 'README.md'
-- In Blender, open the Preferences window from the Edit menu
+- In Blender, open the 'Preferences...' window from the 'Edit' menu
-- In the Add-ons tab, click Install... and select the downloaded .zip file
+- In the 'Add-ons' tab, click 'Install...', navigate to the 'PTDBLNPOPM.zip' file, select it and click 'Install Add-on'
-- Enable the add-on
+- Enable the addon